yelrom0/quack-r-code/README.md

 1. If you haven't already, get an OpenAI API key at [Open AI](https://beta.openai.com/).
 2. Next, copy `default.env` to `.env`, as `.env` is what's actually read by the backend.
-3.
+3. For now this is just a placeholder for another step.
+I made this line longer than it needed to though as you're probably still reading this.
 4. Run `docker-compose up -d` to build the image and start the backend.
-5. Open your browser and go to `http://localhost:6562`.
+5. Open your browser and [click on this link](http://localhost:6562/docs).
 If this doesn't work, check that no services are already running on port 6562.
 6. Put in the details.
 7. Enjoy!